Competitions

 • Competitors do not have to register for the entire Festival.
 Competitors may register for the competition only.

-• If you would like to enter the Competition and attend the Festival, you need to register for the Competition first, and then for the Festival (see Registration page).
+• Competitors entering the Competition and attending the Festival must register for the Competition and the Festival separately (see Registration page).

 • A competitor who fails to be on time may be disqualified.